 Moms are way too hard on themselves.
 Homeschooling moms are no exception.
 We give out all day long.
 We feel tapped out and don’t always take time to refuel.
 We have these kids relying on us for their meals and their lessons and their entertainment.
 We have friends and family we feel we need to prove ourselves to.
 We field questions like “Why aren’t these kids in school?” as we check out at the grocery store.

 All this chips away at our confidence and our outlook.
-In my experience, giving to our children with the best we have available to us is more than enough to see them through to a high school diploma.
+In my experience, giving to our children with the best we have available is more than enough to see them through to a high school diploma.
 Something happens when we put to use what we have available to us in the best way we can.
 It will bring about the best in us and in our children.

 Are you low on energy because you’ve been up with the baby all night?
 A few minutes of focused attention after breakfast might be the BEST you can do today with the lessons you had planned.
 Curl up on the couch and watch an education video or let them listen to story tapes and color while you rest in the recliner nearby.